 Disposable ECG Electrodes — Adhesive pads with AgCl (silver chloride) coating and conductive gel that detect the heart's electrical signals through the skin.
 The quality of the electrode directly impacts waveform quality, baseline stability, and false alarm rates.

-💡 From our factory floor: MedLinket's offset-center (eccentric) ECG electrode design significantly reduces motion artifact compared to traditional center-snap electrodes.
-In our laboratory testing, center-snap electrodes showed baseline drift up to 7,000μV during simulated contact pressure, while the eccentric design remained unaffected.
-During pull testing (1N force every 5 seconds), center electrodes showed 2,000–7,000μV potential drops with incomplete recovery — the eccentric design showed only a temporary 1,000μV drop, recovering within 0.1 seconds.
-This is particularly critical in Holter and telemetry monitoring where movement-induced noise triggers up to 99.4% of all false alarms.
+💡 From our factory floor: MedLinket's offset-center (eccentric) ECG electrode design is engineered to reduce motion artifact compared with traditional center-snap electrodes.
+In our internal laboratory testing, center-snap electrodes showed baseline drift up to 7,000μV during a simulated tap test at the connection point, while the eccentric design was largely unaffected.
+During pull testing (1N force every 5 seconds), center electrodes showed 2,000–7,000μV potential drops with incomplete recovery, whereas the eccentric design showed only a temporary ~1,000μV drop, recovering within 0.1 seconds.
+These are internal test figures (sample size and equipment not specified) and are particularly relevant to Holter and telemetry monitoring, where movement-induced noise contributes to a large share of false alarms — one journal report attributes up to 99.4% of monitor alarms to false positives.

 ECG Lead Configuration Quick Reference